itepastra/QDI-homework-week-3-4/main.typ

 #problem[
-	Summarize the difference between a Yanson point contact and a QPC as described in the paper “Quantum point-contact sensors: State of the art and prospects.”
+	Summarize the difference between a Yanson point contact and a QPC as described in the paper "Quantum point-contact sensors: State of the art and prospects."
 ]

 #problem[
-	Interpret Figure 5.B from the paper “Graphene quantum point contact transistor for DNA sensing.”
+	Interpret Figure 5.B from the paper "Graphene quantum point contact transistor for DNA sensing."
 Include a labeled coordinate system on the figure.
 ]

 #problem[
-	Explain Figures 2.a-d from the paper “Microscopic origin of the ‘0.7-anomaly’ in quantum point contacts.”
+	Explain Figures 2.a-d from the paper "Microscopic origin of the '0.7-anomaly' in quantum point contacts."
 ]

 #problem[
 	Provide a brief description of atomic force microscopy (AFM).
-Would the fabrication method in “Fabrication of quantum point contacts by engraving GaAs/AlGaAs heterostructures with a diamond tip” work for an InAs-based or Si/SiGe heterostructure platform?
+Would the fabrication method in "Fabrication of quantum point contacts by engraving GaAs/AlGaAs heterostructures with a diamond tip" work for an InAs-based or Si/SiGe heterostructure platform?
 Justify your answer.
 ]

 #problem[
-	The paper “Statistical evaluation of 571 GaAs quantum point contact transistors showing the 0.7 anomaly in quantized conductance using cryogenic on-chip multiplexing” reports QPCs formed with GaAs heterostructures.
+	The paper "Statistical evaluation of 571 GaAs quantum point contact transistors showing the 0.7 anomaly in quantized conductance using cryogenic on-chip multiplexing" reports QPCs formed with GaAs heterostructures.
 Would it be worthwhile to replicate this experiment on an InAs-based or Si/SiGe heterostructure platform?
 Why or why not?
 ]